awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/polly/general-examples/src/README.md

 2. Install the dependencies listed in the package.json.

-**Note**: These include the client module for the AWS services required in these example, which are *@aws-sdk/client-cognito-identity*, *@aws-sdk/credential-provider-cognito-identity*, and *@aws-sdk/client-polly*.
+**Note**: These dependencies include the client module for the AWS services required in these example, which are *@aws-sdk/client-cognito-identity*, *@aws-sdk/credential-provider-cognito-identity*, and *@aws-sdk/client-polly*.